lupyuen/lupyuen.github.io/src/lora.md

 __`GPIO 2`__ is the __Unused SPI Chip Select__ on BL602.

-According to the last article, we won't be using this pin because we'll be controlling Chip Select ourselves on `GPIO 14`.
+We won't use this pin because we'll control Chip Select ourselves on `GPIO 14`. [(See this)](https://lupyuen.github.io/articles/spi#control-our-own-chip-select-pin)

+Here are the pins connected on our LoRa Transceiver: SX1276 or RF96...

+(`ISO` and `OSI` appear flipped in this pic...
+Rotate your phone / computer screen 180 degrees for the proper perspective)

 ![PineCone BL602 RISC-V Board connected to Hope RF96 LoRa Transceiver](https://lupyuen.github.io/images/lora-connect4.jpg)

 _Why are so many pins on SX1276 (or RF96) unused?_

-TODO

 Unlike WiFi, LoRa networks can be really simple.
-Send no receive!
-Great for battery powered devices

-Transmit only
-Unreliable
+Today we shall configure our LoRa Transceiver for the simplest __"Fire And Forget"__ Mode...

+1.  __Blast out a packet of 64 bytes__ over the airwaves

+1.  __Don't verify__ whether our packet has been received

+1.  __Don't receive__ any packets

+This is ideal for __simple sensors__ (like our garden sensors) that are powered by batteries and can tolerate a few lost packets.
+(Because we'll send the sensor data periodically anyway)

+_So this means we won't be using all the pins on SX1276 (or RF96)?_

+Yep we may leave pins __`D0`__ to __`D5`__ disconnected.
+(Otherwise we'll run out of pins on BL602!)

-Check that the LoRa Transceiver is using the right LoRa Frequency for your region.
+Verify that the LoRa Transceiver supports the __right LoRa Frequency__ for your region: 434, 868, 915 or 923 MHz. [(See this)](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country.html)

 [(I bought the LoRa Transceiver from M2M Shop on Tindie)](https://www.tindie.com/products/m2m/lora-module-for-breadboard-with-antenna/)